josephberger/doconsole/README.md

 DOConsole is a command-line tool that provides an interactive console for managing DigitalOcean resources and running Ansible playbooks on droplets.

+Note perfect but basically a PoC for using python and ansible along with DO.

 ## Installation

 To use DOConsole, follow these steps: